-We evaluate the VLMs on all application domains which had more than 300 task instances, and the results are shown in Figure~\ref{fig:comparison_domains}.
+We evaluated the VLMs in all application domains that had more than 300 task instances, and the results are shown in Figure~\ref{fig:comparison_domains}.

-If the VLMs would be similar in all application domains, their result will be perfectly circular.
-But, we see that most of the VLM performance graphs are not circular and have aberrations in multiple categories, which establish that VLMs have weaknesses and strengths.
-In most cases, the weakness of one of few VLMs is compensated in the strength of others.
-So, choosing a VLM wisely as per the application need can help mitigating the weaknesses.
+If the VLMs were similar in all application domains, their result would be perfectly circular.
+However, we see that most of the VLM performance graphs have aberrations in multiple categories, highlighting variance in strengths.
+In most cases, the weakness of one of the few VLMs is compensated for by the strength of others.
+So, choosing a VLM wisely according to the application need can help mitigate weaknesses.

 Among the closed models, GPT-4o-mini proves to be the best in four categories - Nature, Nutrition and Food, Social Media and Sports, and Gemini-1.5-Pro proves to be the best in all other categories.
-GPT-4o-mini doesn't even remain second best in some categories like Mathematics, Economics, Law, and is outperformed by many open-sourced models as well in these categories.
-Thus, if one uses this model in these, they may not achieve results even close to best possible.
+GPT-4o-mini doesn't even remain second best in some categories like Mathematics, Economics, Law, and is outperformed by many open-sourced models here.
 Gemini-1.5-Flash remains strong with a performance deficit compared to Pro, but in Social Media tasks, it almost matches Pro.
-Therefore, while appropriate model should be selected based on requirement, and Gemini-1.5-Pro generally looks to be the best overall choice.
+Therefore, while the appropriate model should be selected based on requirements, the Gemini-1.5-Pro generally looks to be the best overall choice.

-In the open-sourced model category, InternVL-2-8B and CogVLM-2-Llama-3-19B are the best possible choices.
+In the open-source model category, InternVL-2-8B and CogVLM-2-Llama-3-19B are the best possible choices.
 CogVLM-2-Llama-3-19B generally performs well in more academic topics like Mathematics, Computer Science, law, Government and Politics, but suffers a lot of performance degradation in more social topics like Nature, Nutrition and Food, Social Media, Sports.
-So, it may be a decent choice for the earlier, but not for the latter categories.
 InternVL-2-8B also shows similar traits, but the difference is relatively less.
-For academic topics, these models prove particularly strong, sometimes even outperforming some of the the closed models.
-Llava-1.6-Mistral-7B is one model that shows exactly opposite trait than this, being limited in academic topics as compared to social topics, but its performance remains at a gap compared to the two previously mentioned models.
+For academic topics, these models even outperform some of the closed models.
+Llava-1.6-Mistral-7B is one model that shows exactly opposite trait than this, being limited in academic topics as compared to social topics.
 Qwen-2 variants and PaliGemma show weak results in all domains, like in task types.
-InternVL-2-1B remains the best choice if small-sized model is required, with decent results using 1B parameters.
+InternVL-2-1B remains the best choice if a small model is required, with decent results using 1B parameters.